 Market coverage

-Packaged industry lanes, partner materials, support runbooks, private AI foundations, and trusted implementation playbooks.
+Packaged industry lanes, partner materials, support guides, private AI foundations, and trusted implementation playbooks.

 Capital allocation remains planning language, not an offering term or guaranteed outcome.